AleksandrVin/c_course/RecursivSliding/format/format.md

 1. We use left leave for every single argument function.
 For example: sin(0.5);

-2. We use left leave for positive if, while and other functions that contains choice.
-For example: if(a > b){cos(10)} .
-We will use left leave for cos(10)
+2. We use left leave for condition.
+For example: if, while and other functions,that contains choice.
+For example: if(a > b){ val =  cos(10)} .
+We will use left leave for "a > b" and right for "val = cos(10)"

 ### Encoding options